403.27 - Reduction in Employee Pay

 In addition, the district provides a variety of leaves of absence to allow employees to be absent from work.
 As a public employer, the district is expected to record and monitor the work that employees perform and to conform to principles of public accountability in its compensation practices.
 Therefore, it is the policy of the district that when an employee is absent from work for less than one workday the employee’s pay will be reduced or the employee will be placed on leave without pay in the following circumstances:

-• The employee’s accrued paid leave has been exhausted; and
+3. The employee’s accrued paid leave has been exhausted; or

 In each case in which an employee is absent from work for part of a workday, a deduction from compensation will be made or the employee will be placed on leave without pay for a period of time which is equal to the employee’s absence from their regularly scheduled hours of work on that day.

-All Employees: As a public entity all overpayments of wages and under-deducted benefits must be collected from an employee.
+As a public entity, all overpayments of wages and under-deducted benefits must be collected from an employee.
 Payroll deductions for employees are allowable when the district has determined:

 • Regular wages (including overtime) have been overpaid;